galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-SPICA/tutorial.md

 >
 {: .details}

-> <details-title>Optional: build the archive yourself from the Xenium output bundle</details-title>
+> <details-title>Optional: build the SpatialData object yourself from the Xenium output bundle</details-title>
 >
 > Everything below is optional.
-The analysis starts from the archive you have just imported, and this
+The analysis starts from the SpatialData object you have just imported, and this
 > box records how it was made, for anyone who wants to apply the same preparation to another Xenium
 > section.
 >